ssarangi/ssarangi.github.io/_posts/2017-04-15-UdacitySelfDrivingCar_BehaviorCloning.md

 I also used a BatchNormalization layer after the Lambda layers.
 Along with that I also used L2 regularization on the layers which is not used on the nvidia model.
 The reason for doing this was because early on I found that since the track was relatively straight on track1 and the scenery was relatively similar, overfitting was happening very soon.
 It was important to keep it down.

 # Network Architecture & Parameters
+The nVidia model consists of 9 layers, including a normalization layer, 5 convolutional Layers and 3 fully connected layers.
+Although the Nvidia model uses YUV planes for the image, I decided to keep it at RGB to keep the problem simple to begin with.

+The convolutional layers in the nvidia model are designed to perform feature extraction and these were designed by nvidia empirically by experimentation by trying out varied layer configurations.
+The model uses strided convolutions in the first three convolutional layers with 2x2 stride and a 5x5 kernel and a non-strided convolution with a 3x3 kernel size in the last two convolutional layers.

 ![alt text][network_architecture]

 - *Batch Size*: I chose the batch size to be 512.
 I had a lot of training images so to keep training times a little lower I chose a higher batch size.
 I also experimented with 256, 128, 64 & 32 batch sizes and got higher validation loss.